ArashAmiririgi/Crowdfunding-success/README.md

 - **Category Coherence**
 - **Novelty of Campaign Language**

-A small synthetic dataset is included dataset structure.
+A small synthetic dataset is provided to illustrate the dataset structure.
 ---

 ## 📄 Abstract